bunnyguide/bunnyguide.github.io/index.md

 ### Food

 There are three main components to a domestic bunny's diet: Hay, pellets, and fresh greens/vegetables.
-If your new bunny is less than six months old, it's too early to introduce the fresh part of their diet, and all you'll need is alfalfa hay and pellets.
+If your new bunny is less than six months old, it's too early to introduce the fresh part of their diet, and all you'll need is hay and pellets.

 <table>
   <tr>
-    <td></td>
+    <td>Pellets are the highest calorie part of a rabbits diet.
+They are formulated to have everything that a rabbit needs nutritionally.
+There are different pellets formulated for young rabbits who are less than six months old, and adult rabbits.
+The young rabbit pellets are higher calorie and have more nutrients that a bunny needs as they grow.
+Rabbits should have unlimited access to as many pellets as they want until they are six months old.
+Once your rabbit is six months old, you should start transitioning your rabbit to the adult pellets and limit their pellet intake to about half a cup per 6 lbs body weight of the rabbit.
+For more information about this transition, see the diet page.</td>
     <td>Young Rabbit Pellets<a href="https://www.amazon.com/Oxbow-Essentials-Bunny-Basics-Alfalfa/dp/B00494HWUE/ref=as_li_ss_il?ie=UTF8&linkCode=li2&tag=tblanchard-20&linkId=af84ab26e0deadcb090ce02254afb79f&language=en_US" target="_blank"><img border="0" src="//ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&ASIN=B00494HWUE&Format=_SL160_&ID=AsinImage&MarketPlace=US&ServiceVersion=20070822&WS=1&tag=tblanchard-20&language=en_US" ></a><img src="https://ir-na.amazon-adsystem.com/e/ir?t=tblanchard-20&language=en_US&l=li2&o=1&a=B00494HWUE" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" /><a href="https://amzn.to/2x5UBhF" class="button">Find on Amazon</a> </td>
   </tr>
   <tr>
-    <td></td>
+    <td>Hay is an incredibly important part of a rabbits diet.
+For their entire lives, they should have unlimited access to hay.
+The fiber and hay keeps their digestive system flowing, and avoids G.I. stasis, a common and very serious issue in bunnies.
+Young rabbits less than six months old should have alfalfa hay, though you can also introduce them to other types of grass hay such as Timothy or Orchard grass.
+Older rabbits should not have alfalfa hay, but can have any other type of hay.
+For more information, check out the diet page or the hay page.</td>
     <td>Alfalfa Hay<a href="https://www.amazon.com/Viking-Farmer-Alfalfa-Rabbits-Small/dp/B07DV6JK4R/ref=as_li_ss_il?s=pet-supplies&ie=UTF8&qid=1536505620&sr=1-10&keywords=alfalfa+hay&linkCode=li2&tag=tblanchard-20&linkId=935ef3b4acf974afca1dc8a7e70dc42e&language=en_US" target="_blank"><img border="0" src="//ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&ASIN=B07DV6JK4R&Format=_SL160_&ID=AsinImage&MarketPlace=US&ServiceVersion=20070822&WS=1&tag=tblanchard-20&language=en_US" ></a><img src="https://ir-na.amazon-adsystem.com/e/ir?t=tblanchard-20&language=en_US&l=li2&o=1&a=B07DV6JK4R" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" /><a href="https://amzn.to/2QfpMj0" class="button">Find on Amazon</a> </td>
   </tr>
 </table>